ibm-cloud-docs/log-analysis/compliance/adoption.md

 ## Define the network strategy
 {: #adoption_network}

-In LogDNA, you can use the logging agent to collect and forward logs to your {{site.data.keyword.la_full_notm}} instance.
+In {{site.data.keyword.la_full_notm}}, you can use the logging agent to collect and forward logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an instance of {{site.data.keyword.la_full}}, you must configure a logging agent for each log source that you want to monitor.

 You can configure the logging agent to connect to the logging instance through the public network or through the private network.
 * By default, the agent connects through the public network.